KirbyZX/IndigoPixel/README.md

 Heartbroken is an RPG with a pixel-art style.

-You can find the download links above.
+You can find the links to download the game above.